 1. Often a Rabbinic institution is based upon an already existing halakhic structure.
 If this is true we might expect certain guidelines of the de'rabanan to mirror the de'oraita.

 2. When considering a takana of the Chakhamim two different questions must be analyzed:

 a) What was their motive?

-b) What was the nature or essence of their enactment?
+b) What was the nature or essence of the takana they established?

-Often, one factor serves as motive, but once instituted the halakha will have an essence independent of the original motive.
-The purpose of karpas was to generate curiosity, but the essence of the enactment might have been a broadening of marror.
+Oftentimes one factor serves as motive but once Chakhamim institute a halakha which has an essence independent of the original motive.
+The purpose of karpas was to generate curiosity but the essence of the takana might have been a broadening of marror.